gschmutz/kafka-workshop/12-using-kafka-streams-simple/README.md

 We can see that the values have been summed up by key.

-## Using Custom State
+## Using Custom State - with Transformer (deprecated since 3.3)

 We can also run our own state store from Kafka Streams.
-For that we basically combine Kafka Streams DLS with the Processor API, implementing the `Transformer` interface.
+For that we basically combine Kafka Streams DLS with the Processor API, implementing the [`Transformer`](https://kafka.apache.org/33/javadoc/org/apache/kafka/streams/kstream/Transformer.html) interface.

 In this simple implementation we are again using the message key as the grouping criteria and concat all the values we got since the beginning and return the new value as part of the new message.
-Both the key and the value are serialized as `String`.
+Both the key and the value are serialised as `String`.

 Create a new Java package `com.trivadis.kafkaws.kstream.customstate` and in it a Java class `KafkaStreamsRunnerCustomStateDSL`.

-Add the following code for the implemenation
+Add the following code for the implementation

 ```java
 package com.trivadis.kafkaws.kstream.customstate;